 Mack is by now well versed in Louisiana’s risky wetland dilemma, but the methodology’s several modules for different project, baseline and other scenarios could one day be applied to coastal wetlands beyond Louisiana borders – which encompass most but not all of the Mississippi Delta.

-, and ACR aims to publish the methodology in spring 2012.
+These modules will be available for public comment through February 15th, and ACR aims to publish the methodology in spring 2012.